ladykot/ladykot/README.md

 ### Hi there 👋, my name is Katerina!
-I am front-end developer 🌱 👩‍💻 😊
+- I am frontend developer 🌱 👩‍💻  with a strong focus on user experience 😊.
+- I love crafting responsive designs and working in teams to create intuitive interfaces.
+- Eager to collaborate and contribute to your projects, let's build something amazing together! 🚀

 Skills: JS / REACT / HTML / CSS